owenkizito/mathscamp-playing-cards/Markdown/Triangular Slices.md

 ## Statement

 Consider the cake below – a six-sided hexagon.
 Now split it into triangles by cutting along diagonals that don't cross each other, one example is given in red.
-This splitting into triangles is called a triangulation, in how many ways can you do this?
+This splitting into triangles is called a triangulation.
+In how many ways can you do this?

 ![](Triangular%20Slices_images/image_0.png)